 Recovered from their early game mistakes, the Toppers’ offense showed its acumen on ground and through the air.

 Glenwood City distributed its 293 rushing yards well between six different players.
-Quarterback Hadin DeSmith led the way with 72 yards on eight carries including a 35-yard touchdown run for GC’s final score, Dan Loring added 66 yards on 18 hauls and Dakota Dean-Immerman and Caleb Peterson both chipped in for a touchdown with 44 and 36 yards respectively.
+Quarterback Hadin DeSmith led the way with 72 yards on eight carries including a 35-yard touchdown run for GC’s final score, Dan Loring added 66 yards on 18 hauls and Dakota Dean-Immerman and Caleb Petersen both chipped in for a touchdown with 44 and 36 yards respectively.